Viewed 5511 times

 Chopped black grapes

 • Grapes are usually packed in bunches, and stored in soft cardboard boxes.
-Sometimes, they are sold loose or in packets too.

-• Black grapes can be refrigerated in sealed bags or frozen for long-term storage.
+• Black Grapes can be refrigerated in sealed bags or frozen for long-term storage.